Yale (company): History

 In 1868, the business was established in Stamford, Connecticut, by Henry R. Towne and Linus Yale Sr., an inventor renowned for creating the pin tumbler lock.
 Initially known as Yale Lock Manufacturing Co., the company later adopted the name Yale & Towne, with its base in Newport, New York.

 Between 1843 and 1857, Yale secured eight patents, encompassing items like the pin tumbler safe lock, safe lock, bank lock, vault, safe door bolt, and padlock, registered with the U.S. Patent and Trademark Office.
 Around 1876, they expanded their repertoire to include the manufacturing of chain blocks, electric hoists, cranes, and testing machines, establishing themselves as pioneers in the crane-building sector in the United States.
 By 1880, they had established branches in Philadelphia, Boston and Chicago.

 In the early 20th century, the company intensified its international presence and entered the global market through partnerships, mergers, acquisitions, and joint ventures with other industry peers.
-Furthermore, Yale's workforce expanded to over 12,000 employees, in line with their business growth.
-Notable board members during this era have included ex President of Studebaker, Albert Russel Erskine, Congressman Schuyler Merritt, Lt.
-Col. Walter C. Allen, William Gibson Carey Jr., ex President of the United States Chamber of Commerce, and others.
+Furthermore, Yale's workforce expanded to over 12,000 employees, in line with its business growth.
+Notable board members during this era have included ex-President of Studebaker, Albert Russel Erskine, Congressman Schuyler Merritt, Lt.
+Col. Walter C. Allen, William Gibson Carey Jr., ex-President of the United States Chamber of Commerce, and others.

-In 1920, the company launched a new battery powered low-lift platform truck, entering the electric forklift trucks market, bringing number of innovations in the industry, such as the high heat-resistant Class-H silicon insulation in electric motors, brought in the 1930s.
+In 1920, the company launched a new battery-powered low-lift platform truck, entering the electric forklift trucks market, bringing a number of innovations in the industry, such as the high heat-resistant Class-H silicon insulation in electric motors, brought in the 1930s.
 This division became the Yale Materials Handling Corporation, later merged with Nacco Industries to become Hyster-Yale Materials Handling.